MicrosoftDocs/SupportArticles-docs/support/windows-client/user-profiles-and-logon/cannot-configure-a-convenience-pin.md

 Windows Hello for Business has strong user authentication properties that are frequently and mistakenly assumed to be functioning when the Windows Hello for Business infrastructure isn't in place and when a user is using a convenience PIN.
 This change prevents the creation of a PIN in Windows 10 and later version without Windows Hello for Business.

-Additionally, a user can't create a convenience PIN in Windows 10 Version 1607 and later version when the following policies are both enabled, unless the device is joined to Azure Active Directory in some way.
+Additionally, a user can't create a convenience PIN in Windows 10 version 1607 and later version when the following policies are both enabled, unless the device is joined to Azure Active Directory in some way:

 - Use Convenience PIN
 - Use Windows Hello for Business